OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 > In some situations, the `messageChild` API, which is a part of the [DialogApi 1.2 requirement set](/javascript/api/requirement-sets/common/dialog-api-requirement-sets), may not be supported.
 Some alternative ways for parent-to-dialog-box messaging are described in [Alternative ways of passing messages to a dialog box from its host page](parent-to-dialog.md).

 > [!IMPORTANT]
 > The [DialogApi 1.2 requirement set](/javascript/api/requirement-sets/common/dialog-api-requirement-sets) can't be specified in the **\<Requirements\>** section of an add-in manifest.
-You will have to check for support for DialogApi 1.2 at Configure your Office Add-in to use a shared runtime using the `isSetSupported` method as described in [Configure your Office Add-in to use a shared runtime checks for method and requirement set support](../develop/specify-office-hosts-and-api-requirements.md#Configure your Office Add-in to use a shared runtime-checks-for-method-and-requirement-set-support).
+You will have to check for support for DialogApi 1.2 at runtime using the `isSetSupported` method as described in [runtime checks for method and requirement set support](../develop/specify-office-hosts-and-api-requirements.md#runtime-checks-for-method-and-requirement-set-support).
 Support for manifest requirements is under development.

-### Cross-domain messaging to the dialog Configure your Office Add-in to use a shared runtime
+### Cross-domain messaging to the dialog runtime

-Either the dialog or the parent Configure your Office Add-in to use a shared runtime may navigate away from the add-in's domain after the dialog opens.
-If either of these things happens, then calls to `messageChild` will fail unless your code specifies the domain of the dialog Configure your Office Add-in to use a shared runtime.
+Either the dialog or the parent runtime may navigate away from the add-in's domain after the dialog opens.
+If either of these things happens, then calls to `messageChild` will fail unless your code specifies the domain of the dialog runtime.
 You do this by adding a [DialogMessageOptions](/javascript/api/office/office.dialogmessageoptions) parameter to the call of `messageChild`.
 This object has a `targetOrigin` property that specifies the domain to which the message should be sent.
-If the parameter isn't used, Office assumes that the target is the same domain that the parent Configure your Office Add-in to use a shared runtime is currently hosting.
+If the parameter isn't used, Office assumes that the target is the same domain that the parent runtime is currently hosting.

 > [!NOTE]
 > Using `messageChild` to send a cross-domain message requires the [Dialog Origin 1.1 requirement set](/javascript/api/requirement-sets/common/dialog-origin-requirement-sets).
 The `DialogMessageOptions` parameter is ignored on older versions of Office that do not support the requirement set, so the behavior of the method is unaffected if you pass it.